rstudio/pool/tests/testthat/_snaps/fetch.md

     Output
       <pool> Failed to activate and/or validate existing object.
       <pool> Trying again with a new object
-    Error <simpleError>
+    Condition
+      Error:
+      !
 Object does not appear to be valid.
-      Error message:
+      Caused by error in `onValidate()`:
+      !
 Validation failed...

 # fetch: throws if the pool was closed

     Code
       poolCheckout(pool)
+    Condition
-    Error <simpleError>
+      Error in `pool$fetch()`:
+      !
 This pool is no longer valid.
 Cannot fetch new objects.